AramZS/aramzs.xyz/src/content/noteworthy/2025-02-13-shopify-says-risk-of-fraud-not-nazi-swastika-was-reason-for-kanye-west-store-takedown.md

 It should be the reason.

+Or maybe the implication is indeed that they don't actually care about selling symbols of hate intended to incite people to violence.

 [Via](https://pxlnv.com/linklog/shopify-kanye-store/).

 > Shopify’s general counsel said the company took down musician Kanye West’s online store because of the potential for fraud, not because it was selling a Nazi T-shirt, an internal staff announcement obtained by The Logic reveals.